dev-david-alves/dev-david-alves/README.md

-### Olá, me chamo David Alves 👋
+### Hi, I'm David Alves 👋

 ##

-- 🎒 Cursando Ciência da Computação na Universidade Federal do Ceará.
+- 🎒 Studying Computer Science at the Federal University of Ceará.
-- 🔭 Atualmente trabalho com desenvolvimento Web e Mobile.
+- 🔭 Currently working with Web and Mobile development.
-- 🌱 Aprendendo AngularJS, NodeJS e Ionic.
+- 🌱 Learning AngularJS, NodeJS and Ionic.

 ##